Teen Personality Disorder, What Is It?

-It’s also important to note that it’s common for Personality Disorders to exist as Co-Occurring Disorders, along with Disorders such as Depression, Anxiety, and Substance Abuse.
+It’s also important to note that it’s common for a teen personality disorder to exist as co-occurring disorders, along with disorders such as depression, anxiety, and substance abuse.

-Because Personality Disorders are primarily connected to teen’s thoughts and behaviors, treatment is designed to address both of these things.
+Because a teen personality disorder is primarily connected to a teen’s thoughts and behaviors, treatment is designed to address both of these things.

 Therapists first encourage teens to become aware of their thoughts and behaviors, creating an awareness from which changes can be made.
 Then, they help the teens to understand the effects that their behaviors have, both in their own lives, and in the lives of others.
 Therapists can then also begin working with the teens to change those compulsive behaviors and bring about an awareness of their actions, as well as introducing healthy behaviors and practices that will help the teens grow.
 Therapists also help the teens to gain an ability to deal with stress and conflicts in their lives in healthy ways, so that they can learn to react intentionally and with control.

 Is it dangerous to be around someone with a Personality Disorder?